 Although address information for residential and commercial properties is collected across the United States by all levels of government and industry, it isn't currently compiled in an open, easily accessible format.
 Additionally, much of the information collected at the Federal level is prohibited from public release due to various privacy laws.
 This non-private address information can be crucial to first responders and emergency service providers and can also be useful to innovators who might use it to build tools or launch services to improve communities.
-The Department of Transportation will begin coordinating across the public and private sector; connecting agencies, industry and innovators to gain consensus on an open standard for public address information; pursuing open data strategies for sharing certain address information - excluding names and other private information; and exploring uses of this information that drive innovation and inform the public.
+The Department of Transportation will begin coordinating across the public address information; pursuing open data strategies for sharing certain address information - excluding names and other private information; and exploring uses of this information that drive innovation and inform the public.